richardcalahan/mongoid_listable/README.md

 Each photo that belongs to the user will automatically obtain a field called `user_position`.
-The field is derived from the foreign key of the relation, replacing "\_id" with "_position".
+The field name is derived from the foreign key of the relation, replacing "\_id" with "_position".

-The `has_many` relation of a user to their photos will automatically be ordered by `user_position` unless otherwise specified via the standard `order` option to the `has_many` macro.
+The `has_many` / `embeds_many` relationship of a user to their photos will automatically be ordered by `user_position` unless otherwise specified via the standard `order` option to the `has_many` macro.

-## Advanced Usage - Has Many
+## Advanced Usage - Has Many / Embeds Many

     # Handles multiple has_many relations on same model!